-The minor in Spanish is designed primarily to enable students to achieve cultural, literary, and linguistic competence in Spanish by exploring the literatures and cultures of Latin America and Spain.
+The minor is designed primarily to enable students to achieve cultural, literary, and linguistic competence in Spanish by exploring the literatures and cultures of Latin America and Spain.
 Many students fulfill some of the minor requirements through courses taken in study abroad programs.

-• SPANISH 203 or 207, AP credit, or placement by the online Spanish Language Placement Exam
+• SPANISH 201, AP credit, or placement by the online Spanish Language Placement Exam